Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/tools/line.rst

 Common Brush options
 ---------------------

-You can also configure the brush main settings exposed on the topbar for convenience.
+You can configure the brush main settings exposed on the topbar for convenience.
 For complete draw brushes configuration and settings see: :doc:`Draw Brush </grease_pencil/modes/draw/brushes/draw_brush>`.

 Radius